Yes, that's a Ferris wheel beginning to spin by the Sheetz in South Hanover. And that's not just a slide there by the Walmart - it's a Super Slide.

 "But about a third of our kids are from the Hanover area," said Candy Cole, leader of High Ridge 4-H Club.

-The club was looking for a fundraiser in advance of this summer's "Maryland 4-H State Horse Jamboree," an annual event to be held this
+The club was looking for a fundraiser in advance of this summer's "Maryland 4-H State Horse Jamboree," an annual event to be held this year in Carroll County, put on by Cole's 40-member club.

 "It's kind of a big deal," she said.